Skip to main content

 If you are traveling when pregnant make sure that you have travel insurance.
 Any travel insurance policy you purchase needs to cover you for pregnancy, and for pregnancy or birth complications.

-Sex In Pregnancy
+Sex in Pregnancy

 Sexual activity in pregnancy is considered quite safe if there are no complications with the pregnancy.
 Libido in pregnancy is quite individual; some people’s interest in sex decreases, but it may be unchanged or even increase for others.
 It is common for interest in sex to decline as the pregnancy progresses.